BrachoDev/Quantigration-RMA/README.md

 ## Scenario 1: Creating Database

-The project is structured in an real world based scenario where the I am a database administrator for a company called Quantigration.
+The project is structured in a real world based scenario where the I am a database administrator for a company called Quantigration.

 ### Scenario: